taccaeri/Freckles-the-Lizard/README.md

 - Implemented code to fetch weather API data

+- Use RGB sensor to detect colors on objects

 ## Future Updates

-- Use RGB sensor to detect colors on objects

-- Implement machine learning/NN and set initial weights with humidity data
+- Interpret humidity to color data

-- Install LEDs (the lizard's freckles) and program them to change to the lizard's preferred color
+- Display preferred color on LEDs (the lizard's freckles)

+- Establish communication between the lizards

 - Construct a lizard form out of 3D printed parts